List of Mazinger characters: Blacky

-Blacky (ブラッキー隊長, Burakkī Taichō), sometimes called Colonel Blaki or Commander Blacki, first appears as the leader of the Vegan invasion of Earth, but is soon revealed to be under the orders of King Vega and General Gandal.
-Blaki is the mastermind of the Vegan attacks during the series' first season and is repeatedly chastised by Gandal for his failures to defeat Grendizer.
+Blacky (ブラッキー隊長, Burakkī Taichō), sometimes called Colonel Blacky or Commander Blacky, first appears as the leader of the Vegan invasion of Earth, but is soon revealed to be under the orders of King Vega and General Gandal.
+Blacky is the mastermind of the Vegan attacks during the series' first season and is repeatedly chastised by Gandal for his failures to defeat Grendizer.
 His main strategy is to employ brute force and send one saucer beast after another against Grendizer, without much success.
-On some occasions, Blaki does not hesitate to betray Vegan officers whose success against Grendizer could put his own position in jeopardy.
+On some occasions, Blacky does not hesitate to betray Vegan officers whose success against Grendizer could put his own position in jeopardy.
 His base consists of a large pink saucer called the Motherburn which is used to store saucer beasts, minifos, and midifos and usually remains on the far side of the Moon.
 Although it is armed with missiles and lasers it was rarely used in battle.